dr3amy3gg/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2 write a function that multiplies two integers; prototype: int mul(int a, int b)
 3 write a function that prints the numbers from 0 to 9, followed by a new line; prototype: void print_numbers(void); use _putchar only twice
 4 write a function that the numbers 0 to 9, followed by a new line; prototype: void print_most_numbers(void); do not print 2 and 4; _putchar only twice
+5 write a function that prints 10 times the numbers from 0 to 14, followed by new line; prototype: void more_numbers(void); use _putchar only thrice